SixArm/mast-cell-help/topics/doctor-predictions/index.md

 "You’ve had a thorough workup and you're fine.
 You need to stop seeking specialists and move on with your life." - I had Sjögren's syndrome autoimmune disease.

-"There are no side effects to this drug." - I proceeded to have never-ending side effects.
+"There are no side effects to this drug." - I proceeded to have side effects.

+"You couldn’t possibly react to that." - I reacted to it.

+"You're fine.
+It's just allergies." -  I had Rocky Mountain Spotted Fever and Erlichiosis.

 "It’s postpartum depression" - When it was actually Lyme disease and my tests showed it.